atomicobject/heatshrink/README.md

 2. Use `sink` to sink an input buffer into the state machine.
 The `input_size` pointer argument will be set to indicate how many bytes of the input buffer were actually consumed.
-(If 0 bytes were conusmed, the buffer is full.)
+(If 0 bytes were consumed, the buffer is full.)

 3. Use `poll` to move output from the state machine into an output